bamunson/rcbtools/README.md

 An analysis toolkit for RCB stars simulated in MESA

 ## Installing/Uninstalling rcbtools
+This toolkit is now in the PyPI repository.
+This means it can be downloaded via `pip install rcbtools` in the command line.

-To install rcbtools, simply clone or download this repo, then `cd` into it and type the following command:
+Alternatively, simply clone or download this repo, then `cd` into it and type the following command:

 `pip install .`

+If you do not have PyPI installed, you can download this repo and use the following command:

+`python setup.py install`

 To uninstall rcbtools, type the following command:

 `pip uninstall rcbtools`

+Otherwise, remove all `rcbtools` directories inside your `$PYTHONPATH`.

 ## Using rcbtools